 Impact on children

 The children who are truly at risk in this country are those who cannot read.
 Academic, emotional and social issues abound for children who are poor readers.
-Children who are behind their peers in reading struggle with low self-esteem and feelings of inadequacy and stupidity.
+Children who are behind their peers in reading struggle with low self-esteem and feelings of inadequacy.
 Low achievement in reading is also the common denominator in school discipline, attendance and dropout problems, and juvenile crime.

 Academically, children who are not reading on grade level by the end of third grade struggle in every class, year after year, because over 85 percent of the curriculum is taught by reading.
 Reading is the skill by which students get information from books, computers, worksheets and boards to learn math, science, literature, social studies and more.

 Third graders who cannot read on grade level today are on track to be our nation’s lowest income, least skilled citizens.
 Reading is a prerequisite for most adult employment, continued personal achievement, and for a continued democracy.
 And sadly, some states use their elementary students’ reading failure rates to predict future prison sizes.

 But this impact on children, schools and society can be mitigated.